SAIF: Sparse Adversarial and Imperceptible Attack Framework: Experiments

-We implement the experiments in Julia, and use the Frank-Wolfe variants library \cite{besancon2021frankwolfejl}.
+\paragraph{Implementation} We implement the experiments in Julia and use the Frank-Wolfe variants library \citep{besancon2021frankwolfejl}.
 We code the classifier and gradient computation backend in Python using TensorFlow and Keras deep learning frameworks.
-The experiments are run on a single Tesla V100 SXM2 GPU.
-We run the experiments for an empirically chosen number of iterations $T$ for each dataset.
+The experiments are run on a single Tesla V100 SXM2 GPU, for an empirically chosen number of iterations $T$ for each dataset.
 SAIF typically converges in $\sim$20 iterations, however, we relax the maximum iterations to $T=100$ in our experiments.